Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 Running this code gives us:

-* Classification Accuracy = **0.936** meaning we correctly predicted the class of 93.6% of test set observations
+* Classification Accuracy = **0.936** meaning I correctly predicted the class of 93.6% of test set observations
-* Precision = **1.00** meaning that for our *predicted* delivery club signups, we were correct 100% of the time
+* Precision = **1.00** meaning that for my *predicted* delivery club signups, I was correct 100% of the time
-* Recall = **0.762** meaning that of all *actual* delivery club signups, we predicted correctly 76.2% of the time
+* Recall = **0.762** meaning that of all *actual* delivery club signups, I predicted correctly 76.2% of the time
 * F1-Score = **0.865**

-These are interesting.
-The KNN has obtained the highest overall Classification Accuracy & Precision, but the lower Recall score has penalized the F1-Score meaning that is lower than what was seen for both the Decision Tree & the Random Forest!
+These were interesting.
+The KNN had obtained the highest overall Classification Accuracy & Precision, but the lower Recall score had penalized the F1-Score meaning that was lower than what was seen for both the Decision Tree & the Random Forest!

 <br>
 ### Finding The Optimal Value For k <a name="knn-opt-k"></a>

-By default, the KNN algorithm within scikit-learn will use k = 5 meaning that classifications are based upon the five nearest neighboring data points in n-dimensional space.
+By default, the KNN algorithm within scikit-learn uses k = 5 meaning that classifications are based upon the five nearest neighboring data points in n-dimensional space.

 Just because this is the default threshold *does not mean* it is the best one for our task.

-Here, we will test many potential values for k, and plot the Precision, Recall & F1-Score, and find an optimal solution!
+Here, I tested many potential values for k, and plotted the Precision, Recall & F1-Score, and find an optimal solution!

 <br>
 ```python